ksfallon/New-Portfolio/README.md

 # New-Portfolio
 https://ksfallon.github.io/New-Portfolio/

-I used a premade bootstrap portfolio page to create my portfolio.
+I referenced a premade bootstrap portfolio page to create my portfolio.
 It is Start Bootstrap - Freelancer v7.0.0 (https://startbootstrap.com/theme/freelancer).

+I needed to change around different sections of the HTML, create my own CSS and get ride of the JS to create my personal page.
+But the way the Start Bootstrap created the modals I really liked, so I kept alot of that HTML code and mainly tweeked colors, pictures, and more.

 ## NAV BAR section